dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Remember that options are typically stated with either a leading `--`.

-Legacy options begin with either '-' or '/'; however they are being migrated to the POSIX-compliant `--` form.
+Legacy options begin with either '-' or '/'; however they are being migrated to the POSIX-compliant `--` form as needed.

 ### 13.8.1.
 Help and version information {#sec-controlling-help}

-These options select output including documentation on command-line options or attribute declarations, information on the version of Dafny being used, and information about how Dafny was invoked.
+These options emit general information about commands, options and attributes.

+* `--help`, `-h` - shows the various commands (which have help information under them as `dafny <command> -h`

+* `--version` - show the version of the build (and exits)

+Legacy options:

-* `-?` or `-help` - print out the current list of command-line options and terminate.
+* `-?` - print out the legacy list of command-line options and terminate.
 All of these options are also described in this and the following sections.

 * `-attrHelp` - print out the current list of supported attribute declarations and terminate.

-* `--version` (was `-version`) - print the version of the executable being invoked and terminate.

 * `-env:<n>` - print the command-line arguments supplied to the program.
   The value of `<n>` can be one of the following.